YoannBuzenet/react-image-manager/README.md

 TO DO

+- Search how to make the props displayed on vscode thanks to ts
 - Add types
 - Allow better override of CSS and css-in-js
 - We can zoom and rotate the image in uploader